Themes of Neon Genesis Evangelion: Psychoanalysis

-Many of the characters have deep psychological traumas in relation to their parents.
+Many of the characters have deep psychological traumas regarding their parents.
 Shinji's introversion and social anxiety stem from the death of his mother at an early age and his abandonment by his father.
-Asuka was the target of her mother's insanity, and discovered her mother's body after she hanged herself; her tough, bullying personality is a means of distracting herself from her pain, and she has made piloting Unit 02 her only source of pride and satisfaction.
+Asuka was the target of her mother's insanity and discovered her mother's body after she hanged herself; her tough, abrasive personality is a means of distracting herself from her pain, and she has made piloting Unit 02 her only source of pride and satisfaction.
 Misato's father neglected her when she was a child; after he was killed in the Second Impact, she stopped talking for a couple of years.
 In episode 25, Misato states that she was both attracted to and afraid of Ryoji Kaji because he reminded her of her father.
-Similarly, many scenes overlap images of Shinji's mother with images of his potential lovers, both lining up with Freudian theories.
-Ritsuko saw her mother having an affair with Gendo Ikari; after her mother's suicide she felt both attraction and hate towards Gendo.
+Similarly, many scenes overlap images of Shinji's mother with depictions of his potential lovers, both lining up with Freudian theories.
+Ritsuko saw her mother having an affair with Gendo Ikari; after her mother's suicide, she felt both attraction and hate towards Gendo.
 Indeed, the last two episodes are "stripped of the high-tech gadgetry and the colorful visuals that characterize the earlier episodes in the series, these last two episodes take place largely in muted tones… a form of interrogation proceeds to be carried out as he [Shinji] asks himself—or is asked by an unseen voice—probing psychological questions."
 The questions elicit unexpected answers, particularly the ones dealing with Shinji's motivation for piloting the Eva—he feels worthless and afraid of others (especially his father) if he is not piloting the Eva.
 Asuka and Rei are also depicted in deep introspection and consideration of their psyches.
-Asuka comes to the realization that her entire being is caught up in being a competent Eva pilot and that without it, she has no personal identity: "I'm the junk… I'm worthless.
+Asuka realizes that her entire being is caught up in being a competent Eva pilot and that without it, she has no personal identity: "I'm the junk… I'm worthless.
 Nobody needs a pilot who can't control her own Eva."
-Rei, who throughout the series has displayed minimal emotion, reveals that she does have one impulse; it is Thanatos, an inclination to death: "I am Happy.
+Rei, who has displayed minimal emotion throughout the series, reveals that she does have one impulse; it is Thanatos, an inclination to death: "I am Happy.
 Because I want to die, I want to despair, I want to return to nothing."
-In episode 25 Shinji and Asuka both show that they in fact suffered similar pasts and found different ways of dealing with it.
-This is further established in Shinji when he claims he has no life without Eva and this is disproven by the world shown in episode 26 followed by the famous "Congratulations" scene.
+In episode 25, Shinji and Asuka show that they suffered similar pasts and found different ways of dealing with it.
+This is further established in Shinji when he claims he has no life without Eva, and this is disproven by the world shown in episode 26, followed by the famous "Congratulations" scene.